lilianweng/lil-log/_posts/2018-04-08-policy-gradient-algorithms.md

 tags: reinforcement-learning review
 ---

-> Abstract: In this post, we are going to look deep into policy gradient, why it works, and many new policy gradient algorithms proposed in recent years: vanilla policy gradient, actor-critic, off-policy actor-critic, A3C, A2C, DPG, DDPG, MADDPG, TRPO, PPO, ACER, and ACTKR.
+> Abstract: In this post, we are going to look deep into policy gradient, why it works, and many new policy gradient algorithms proposed in recent years: vanilla policy gradient, actor-critic, off-policy actor-critic, A3C, A2C, DPG, DDPG, D4PG, MADDPG, TRPO, PPO, ACER, ACTKR, and Soft AC.

 <!--more-->

+<span style="color: #286ee0;">**[Updated on 2018-06-30: Two new policy gradient methods, [Soft AC](#soft-actor-critic) and [D4PG](#d4pg).]**</span>

 {: class="table-of-content"}
 * TOC